 - Pick a solution from the search space and evaluate its merit.
-Define this as the current solution. - 2 Apply a transformation to the current solution to generate a new solution and evaluate its merit. - 3 If the new solution is better than the current solution then exchange it with the current solution; otherwise discard the new solution. - Repeat sets 2 and 3 until no transformation in the given set improves the current solution.
+Define this as the current solution. - Apply transformations to the current solution to generate a neighbourhood of solutions and evaluate their merit. - 3 Pick the "best" solution of the neighbourhood. - If the new solution is "better" than the current solution then exchange it with the current solution. - Sepeat sets 2 and 3 until no transformation in the given set improves the current solution.

 - Pick a solution from the search space and evaluate its merit.
-Define this as the current solution. - 2 Apply a transformation to the current solution to generate a new solution and evaluate its merit. - 3 If the new solution is better than the current solution then exchange it with the current solution; otherwise discard the new solution. - Repeat sets 2 and 3 until no transformation in the given set improves the current solution.
+Define this as the current solution. - Apply transformations to the current solution to generate a neighbourhood of solutions and evaluate their merit. - 3 Pick the "best" solution of the neighbourhood. - If the new solution is "better" than the current solution then exchange it with the current solution. - Sepeat sets 2 and 3 until no transformation in the given set improves the current solution.